Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • Fast generation is ideal when you are iterating on ad concepts quickly.

-• Some platforms or promos offer very competitive credit pricing for 5–10s clips, making it possible to build a 60s spot from stitched micro-shots.
+• Competitive credit pricing on short clips makes it possible to build a 60s spot from stitched micro-shots.

 Cost-saving workflow for Kling